 Method 2: Disable/Enable Windows 10 Control Panel using Registry Editor

-Tips: Registry is a critical part in system.
+Tips: Registry is a critical part of the system.
 Be very careful while working with Registry, or you can firstly backup your Windows 10 Registry, just in case you make a mistake.

 Step 2: Navigate to HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\Explorer.
-Click on Explorer, and on the right-side pane create a new DWORD (32-bit) Value.
+Click on Explorer and create a new DWORD (32-bit) Value on the right-side pane.